menkom/Microservice-Spring-Keycloak/README.md

 From general to specific

 * **Realm** - a security policy domain defined for a web or application server.
 Realms are isolated from one another and can only manage and authenticate the users that they control.
 * **Client** - represent application or service that can use Keycloak for user authentication and authorization (applications or services you want to secure with Keycloak).
+Clients can be with authentication for security reason or without.
+To enable this you need on tab "Settings" turn on "Client authentication".
+This will display tab "Credentials" and you can see "Client Secret" there.
 * **Role** - used to manage access to resources.
 Roles can be assigned to users or groups of users.
 They allow controlling what actions users can perform in applications.
 Roles define a type of user and applications assign permission and access control to roles.
 Keycloak has roles for the whole realm or a specific client.
   * _Realm Roles_: Global roles available throughout the realm.
   * _Client Roles_: Client-specific roles used to manage access within a particular client.